 Once topped up, you can transfer to your loved ones online using a downloadable app, directly from the provider’s website, from a physical store or using SendBot for the case of MoneyGram.
 There are different options for sending through money transfer companies.
 Some of the top ways include:

-Instead of going to send with half the information, ensure you carry along all the above information.
+Instead of going to send with half the information, ensure you carry along all the above information before deciding on the best way to send money to India.

 In India, NRI remittances form an important part of the family and national income.
-There are lots of reasons why Indians in the diaspora send money home.
+There are lots of reasons why Indians in the diaspora send money to India.
 Looking at how households in India allocate the money they receive, the following are the priority areas:

 According to studies conducted in Uttar Pradesh, Kerala, and Karnataka, 59.2% of remittances were mainly for family expenses like food, rent and utilities.
 This trend was more pronounced in rural households receiving money from low-skilled diaspora Indians working in the middle east.